chirag-000/Automated-Visual-Defect-Detection-and-Removal-System-for-Tablets/README.md

 * Then exported the dataset and loaded it into Google Colab for training.

 ### 2. Model Training & Exporting
-* Trained the custom YOLOv8 model on Google Colab using Ultralytics YOLOv8 framework.
+* Trained the custom YOLOv8 model on Google Colab using the Ultralytics YOLOv8 framework.
 You can check out the code at [`defect_detection1.ipynb`](https://github.com/chirag-000/Automated-Visual-Defect-Detection-and-Removal-System-for-Tablets/blob/main/defect_detection1.ipynb).
 I followed the same [tutorial](https://youtu.be/wuZtUMEiKWY?si=PZ66WE1yqIztybXL) mentioned above.
 * Achieved 99.2% mAP (Mean Average Precision), in this [model](https://universe.roboflow.com/fyp-qjwy0/tablet-defect-detection-er87f/model/3).
 * Exported the trained [model (`best.pt`)](https://github.com/chirag-000/Automated-Visual-Defect-Detection-and-Removal-System-for-Tablets/blob/main/best.pt).
 Which can be done [this way](https://youtu.be/WbomGeoOT_k?t=20&si=TR5ZRDD82689muMX).